crf8472/libarcstk/CODING.md

   documentation comment.
 - Implementation classes and their members may or may not have documentation comments.
-- Use Doxygens ``\todo`` tags sparingly and only for issues that are about to change the API, not for mere implementation issues.
+- Use Doxygens ``\todo`` tags only for issues that are about to change the API, not for mere implementation issues.
 - If something involves an index, document whether the index is 1-based or 0-based or whatever its start value may be.